 In Nobilis, a Noble with Aspect 1 can complete any task as if he or she were an expert.
 At Aspect 2, they achieve the maximum human performance.
 At Aspect 3 or higher, they can do things that normally aren't conceivable for a human to try or even things that are physically impossible.

 Likewise, those on The Ace path in Chuubo's Marvelous Wish-Granting Engine can easily race a car, out-think a calculator, cook better than an expert chef, and fight as a warrior.
 With an expenditure of MP, they can be twice as good as anyone shaped like them could be.
 The only things that don't come naturally to the Ace are things that aren't natural: magical skills or things that they lack the physical equipment to do.

-In Dungeons & Dragons Third Edition the player can easily become one of these with the appropriate skill allocation with Bards and Rogues specially qualified for it.
+In Dungeons & Dragons Third Edition, the player can easily become one of these with the appropriate skill allocation with Bards and Rogues specially qualified for it.
 Above all, the Factotum class is able to do more than any other class.
-In addition to getting all skills as class skills, he is able to cast arcane spells, heal loads of hit points, swing like a fighter, among many other thing.
+In addition to getting all skills as class skills, he is able to cast arcane spells, heal loads of hit points, and swing like a fighter, among many other things.

 Cyrano (both in the play and in Real Life): poet, duelist, soldier, philosopher, physicist, musician, playwright, and novelist.

 Also Cardinal Richelieu (in the play and in Real Life): priest, clergy, politician, soldier, philosopher, playwright and Magnificent Bastard.